Updated July 28, 2023

-Surprising as it may seem, there exists a big talent gap in digital marketing.
-Nearly 90% digital marketing managers suffer a shortage of key skills.
-A study by digital technology company, Grovo, has revealed that a meager 8% of all companies feel strong in the domain of digital marketing.
-Job seekers wanting to make a mark in this field must have skills to extract a competitive mileage.
+Surprising as it may seem, there exists a significant talent gap in digital marketing.
+Nearly 90% of digital marketing managers suffer a shortage of critical skills.
+A study by a digital technology company, Grovo, has revealed that a meager 8% of all companies feel strong in the domain of digital marketing.
+Job seekers wanting to make a mark in this field must have skills to extract competitive mileage.

 What does a Digital Marketing Manager do?

-Marketing has significantly evolved over the past couple of decades and has become more complicated.
-There’s now network marketing, print marketing, branding, direct marketing, and a hundred other ways of selling your products and services.
+Marketing has significantly evolved over the past few decades and has become more complicated.
+There are now network marketing, print marketing, branding, direct marketing, and a hundred other ways of selling your products and services.
 A digital marketing manager has to plan and manage digital elements in the organization’s marketing plan.
-As managers, their responsibility is to keep the digital marketing team focused to achieve the company’s long-term and short-term goals.
-In large companies with more than one marketing division, the digital marketing manager has to coordinate with the print marketing and public relations team to ensure that the organization’s marketing objectives stay relevant and focused.
+Managers are responsible for keeping the digital marketing team focused on achieving the company’s long-term and short-term goals.
+In large companies with more than one marketing division, the digital marketing manager has to coordinate with the print marketing and public relations team to ensure the organization’s marketing objectives stay relevant and focused.

 The biggest challenge that a digital marketing manager has to face is the rapidly changing digital paradigm.
-Take Facebook for instance.
-What budget should you allocate for Facebook advertising, ever since the reach of free organic reach nosedived?
+Take Facebook, for instance.
+What budget should you allocate for Facebook advertising ever since the reach of free organic space nosedived?
 Options within Facebook’s advertising model are also rapidly changing.
-Simply getting your mind around Facebook’s ecosystem, calls for a dedicated specialist or the services of an external professional.
+Simply getting your mind around Facebook’s ecosystem calls for a dedicated specialist or the services of an external professional.

-Mobile Marketing, too, has transcended from being an also-ran to a necessity because people today are increasingly using their smartphones for interacting with promoters and brands.
-Today, a comprehensive digital marketing strategy can’t avoid mobile advertising, and social engagement.
+Mobile Marketing has transcended from being an also-ran to a necessity because people today increasingly use their smartphones to interact with promoters and brands.
+A comprehensive digital marketing strategy can’t avoid mobile advertising and social engagement today.

-It’s a very complicated discipline that requires several skill sets for success.
-Big companies usually have separate search engine optimization (SEO), social media, and online public relations (PR) departments, making digital marketing a complex mix of strategies and tactics.
+It’s a highly complex discipline that requires several skill sets for success.
+Big companies usually have different search engine optimization (SEO), social media, and online public relations (PR) departments, making digital marketing a complex mix of strategies and tactics.
 To become a successful digital marketing manager, you must be familiar with each type of online marketing.
 But many sections of digital marketing overlap.
 PR, for instance, contributes to SEO.
-To become a successful digital manager, you have to put in place an effective strategy which identifies the tactics important to attain your company’s goals.
+To become a successful digital manager, you have to implement an effective strategy that identifies the tactics essential to attain your company’s goals.

 So what skills digital marketing managers should have to succeed in the fast-changing web and online marketplace?
 We have listed some of them below.

-Many digital marketing managers sweat, get paranoid, glaze their eyes, and start to shake uncontrollably, hearing about data analysis.
+Many digital marketing managers sweat, get paranoid, glaze their eyes, and start to shake uncontrollably hearing about data analysis.
 In most cases, the team requires a different member from another breed i.e. a numbers man (data analyst).
-Digital disruption took place fast and that breed is difficult to find.
+The digital disruption took place fast, and that breed is difficult to find.
 And that’s exactly what digital marketing demands today.